 Credit risk arises from the possibility that a counterparty may experience financial difficulty and be unable to fulfill their commitments to the Company.
 The Company's credit risk is primarily attributable to its cash and cash equivalents and receivables.
 The carrying value of these instruments represents the Company's maximum exposure to credit risk.
 The Company limits exposure to credit risk by maintaining the significant majority of its cash with a large chartered Canadian banking institution.
-The significant majority of receivables are from its joint venture partners and relate to project expenditures in Nicaragua incurred during the six months ended June 30, 2015 and December 31, 2014.
 The remaining credit risk in receivables is considered low by management as they consist primarily of amounts owing from government authorities in relation to the refund of goods and services taxes in Canada applying to inputs for qualified expenditures.